Linda explores food facts, folklore, and fabulous recipes, one ingredient at a time.

 - 1/4 cup fresh parsley, minced

-- Place potatoes in large pot with lid.
+- Place potatoes in a large pot with a lid.
 Cover with water and bring to a boil over medium heat.
 Turn heat to low and simmer until potatoes are tender (a sharp knife inserted in the middle of a potato will enter easily).

 - Remove the skins from the potatoes.
 They should slip off easily with the tip of a knife.
-Chop the potatoes and place in a large bowl.
+Chop the potatoes and place them in a large bowl.

 - Whisk together the lemon zest, dry mustard, olive oil, and lemon juice.
-Drizzle over the still warm potatoes.
+Drizzle over the still-warm potatoes.
 Toss to coat.
 Add salt and pepper and toss again.

 - Just before serving stir in chopped parsley.
 Salad can be served chilled or at room temperature.